-UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION

+Washington, D.C.
 20549

-SCHEDULE 14A

-(RULE 14a-101) INFORMATION REQUIRED IN PROXY STATEMENT
+SCHEDULE 14A (RULE 14a-101) INFORMATION REQUIRED IN PROXY STATEMENT

-SCHEDULE 14A INFORMATION

-Proxy Statement Pursuant to Section 14(a) of the

-Securities Exchange Act of 1934
+SCHEDULE 14A INFORMATION Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934

-Filed by the Registrant
+Filed b by the Registrant

 Filed by a Party other than the Registrant

-Check the appropriate box:
+Check Check the appropriate box:

-- Preliminary Proxy Statement - □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))
+Preliminary Proxy Statement

+Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- Definitive Proxy Statement
+× Definitive Proxy Statement

-- Definitive Additional Materials
+Definitive Additional Materials

-- □ Soliciting Material Pursuant to §240.14a-12
+Soliciting Material Pursuant to §240.14a-12

 Elme Communities

 (Name of Registrant as Specified in Its Charter)

 (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant)

-Payment of Filing Fee (Check all boxes that apply):
+Payme nt of Filing Fee (Check all boxes that apply):

-- No fee required. - \Box Fee paid previously with preliminary materials. - Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.
+X No fee required.

+Fee paid previously with preliminary materials.

+2 1 ce computed on table in extitou required by from 25(0) per Exchange Act Rules 14a-0(1)(1) and 0-11.

+April 17, 2025

-April 6, 2023 Dear Shareholder,
+Dear Shareholder,

-You are cordially invited to attend the Annual Meeting of Shareholders of Elme Communities, a Maryland real estate investment trust ("Elme," the "Company," "we" or "us"), to be held on Thursday, May 25, 2023 at 8:30 a.m., Eastern Time (the "Annual Meeting").
+You are cordially invited to attend the Annual Meeting of Shareholders of Elme Communities, a Maryland real estate investment trust ("Elme," the "Company," "we" or "us"), to be held on Thursday, May 29, 2025 at 8:30 a.m., Eastern Time (the "Annual Meeting").
 The Annual Meeting will be held in virtual meeting format only, which we believe promotes shareholder attendance and participation and is environmentally friendly.
 During this virtual meeting, you will be able to vote your shares electronically and submit questions.
-The accompanying Notice of 2023 Annual Meeting of Shareholders and Proxy Statement describe the proposals to be considered and voted upon at the Annual Meeting.
+The accompanying Notice of 2025 Annual Meeting of Shareholders and Proxy Statement describes the proposals to be considered and voted upon at the Annual Meeting.

-The Board of Trustees of Elme (the "Board") has nominated six individuals for election as trustees at the Annual Meeting and the Board is recommending that shareholders vote in favor of their election.
-In addition to the election of the trustees, we are recommending your approval of our executive compensation program in a non-binding, advisory vote and your approval of holding the vote on the executive compensation program in a non-binding, advisory vote every one year.
-We are also recommending your ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2023.
+The Board of Trustees of Elme (the "Board") has nominated eight individuals for election as trustees at the Annual Meeting and the Board is recommending that shareholders vote in favor of their election.
+In addition to the election of the trustees, we are recommending your approval of our executive compensation program in a non-binding advisory vote.
+We are also recommending your ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2025.